lut777/policy_update_orders/README.md

 # policy_update_orders
-The target of this program is to obtain the only necessary dependent relationships of forwarding nodes with a basic algorithm, a optimized algorithm.
+The target of this program is to obtain the only necessary dependent relationships of forwarding nodes to keep loop-free during the update procedure with a basic algorithm and a optimized algorithm.
 As the comparison, a reference algorithm is also added in.
 The ref algorithm is from the thesis: "On Consistent Updates in Software Defined Networks"

 With the basic and opti algorithms, the depedent relationships of nodes, the loops that may arise, the feature of loops, the feature of dependent relationships could be revealed.